Ursula LindqvistFaculty

 One of the best things about being part of the Department of Scandinavian Studies is our unique OUT OF SCANDINAVIA Artist in Residence endowed program, which brings an esteemed visitor from the Nordic region to Gustavus for an entire week to interact with our students and perform for a general audience.
 I've had the privilege of coordinating several of these visits, and the 2016 program--featuring indigenous Sámi musician and activist Sofia Jannok--inspired me to start looking for ways to connect our study of indigenous issues in the classroom to the real people and issues here today in Mni Sota Makoce.
 From 2018-2020, I was part of the Indigenous Relations Working Group, working toward reconciliation with the Očhéthi Šakówiŋ, upon whose homelands our college stands.
 From 2021-24 I served on the President's Council on Indigenous Relations (PCIR).
 Since 2020, I've been conducting research with students in our Swedish-language archives to excavate a more complete and honest accounting of our college's settler history on Dakota lands.

 STUDENTS: I am on sabbatical during 2024-25 and may not always be available for appointments (I'll be out of the country for all of October 2024, for example).
 When I am on campus, you can make an appointment with me by clicking here to select a time/date.
 Be sure to specify whether you'd like to meet in person or via Google Meet (online).
-Note that only currently enrolled Gustavus students should use this appointment system.
+Note that only Gustavus students should use this appointment system.

 Education